Centered on Community

 General Room Selection

 The general room selection is the final phase of the room selection process.
 The rooms available for selection during this phase are determined at the completion of all other phases and are based on the remaining students' need for housing assignments balanced with the need for space to assign housing to the incoming first-year class.
-A selected number of returning students will be assigned to Wesley Hall during this process.
-The available Seaton Hall rooms are currently being set aside for incoming first-year students.
+A selected number of returning students will be assigned to Seaton Hall during this process.

 Special Interest Housing